cds-snc/gcds-docs/src/en/register-for-a-demo.md

 # Register for a Demo

 Looking to learn more about GC Design System before trying it out?
-Register to one of the GC Design System upcoming demos.
+Attend an upcoming demo.

 Can’t find a time that works for you?
 [Contact us]({{ links.contact }}).